-There were no such transactions on December 31, 2024 and June 30, 2024.
+There was no such transactions on December 31, 2024.

 (b) The methods and assumptions the Company used to measure fair value are as follows:

 i.
 The fair value of financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
 The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the balance sheet date.